stefanzweifel/laravel-sends/README.md

 ### Store Mailable class name on Send Model

-By default the Event Listener stores the mails subject and the recipient addresses.
+By default the Event Listener stores the mails subject and the recipient adresses.
 That's nice, but we can do better.
 It can be beneficial for your application to know which Mailable class triggered the sent email.

 To store this information, add the `StoreMailables`-trait to your Mailable classes like below.